File storage

 File metadata in the database

-Every uploaded file produces a FileMetadata record with four fields:
+Every uploaded file produces a FileMetadata record with four values:

 | Column | Type | Description |